 Want to make your food batching even easier?

-Instead of cooking a half-dozen distinct meals for the week, cook one giant batch of the same meal.
-Then split it into Tupperware containers and swap them with a few friends or neighbors who do the same.
+Instead of cooking a half-dozen different meals for the week, cook several households’ worth of the same meal.
+Then swap them with a few friends or neighbors who do the same.

-It’s fast, efficient, and helps you reduce the number of ingredients you need to buy.
+It’s fast, efficient, and cost-effective because it reduces the number of ingredients you need to buy and prep.
 Best of all, it keeps your meals interesting, exposes you to new dishes, and diversifies your diet beyond your go-to recipes.

-First, these appliances work great for making those bulk, batched meals to share.
-They also save you time, as you often just throw the ingredients in before leaving for work in the morning, and by the time you arrive home, voila!
-Your dinner’s ready and waiting.
+With slow cookers, you often just throw the ingredients in before leaving for work in the morning, and by the time you arrive home, your dinner’s ready and waiting.

-They don’t release heat in your kitchen like an oven might, which is a nice perk in the summertime.
-You don’t have to crank your air conditioning to combat the heat emanating from your slow cooker or pressure cooker.
+They don’t release heat in your kitchen like an oven might, which is a nice perk in the summertime, especially if you’re looking to save money on your air-conditioning bill.
+You don’t have to crank the A/C to combat the heat emanating from a slow cooker or pressure cooker.

-Best of all, you don’t need separate appliances.
-Try the Instant Pot for a combination slow cooker, pressure cooker, rice cooker, steamer, and sauté pan.
+And you don’t even need separate appliances.
+Try the Instant Pot for a combination slow cooker, pressure cooker, rice cooker, steamer, and saute pan.

-7. Learn to Make & Pair Your 20 Favorite Meals
+7. Learn to Make and Pair Your 20 Favorite Meals

 A few months ago, I took my wife to an upscale restaurant to celebrate her birthday.
 She ordered a braised short rib served with gorgonzola polenta, and we shared a bottle of Chilean cabernet.
-She raved that it was one of the best meals she ever had — and started looking for excuses for when we could go back to this pricey restaurant.
+She raved that it was one of the best meals she’s ever had.

-As the fiscal hawk in our marriage, I knew we couldn’t go back any time soon if we didn’t want a broken budget.
-So I learned how to make the meal myself, and picked up the same bottle of wine at the store for a quarter of the restaurant’s price.
+Of course, we couldn’t go back anytime soon if we didn’t want a broken budget.
+While I’m no whiz in the kitchen, I learned how to make the meal myself, including the appetizers, and picked up the same bottle of wine at the store for a quarter of the restaurant’s price.

-I now know how to make my top 20 favorite meals, as well as what wines pair well with them.
-We can stay in on a Friday night and enjoy a gourmet meal for a fraction of the price we’d pay for it at a restaurant, and it tastes just as good.
+Whenever you come across a meal you love, learn how to make it.
+Learn to make your top 20 favorite meals and what wines pair well with them.
+Then you can stay in on a Friday night and enjoy a gourmet meal for a fraction of the price you’d pay for it at a restaurant, and it tastes just as good.

-I recently bought a food processor to help me make my three favorite dips: salsa, guacamole, and hummus.
-All three recipes are extremely easy and fast, taste better than store-bought alternatives, and cost a quarter of the price I would pay at the store.
+For example, I recently bought a food processor to help me make my three favorite dips: salsa, guacamole, and hummus.
+All three recipes are extremely easy and fast, taste better than store-bought alternatives, and cost a quarter of the price I’d pay at the store.

 9. Shop for Groceries on Weekdays

 Grocery stores are crowded on weekends, which is reason enough to shop on weekdays.
 But it’s also more expensive to shop on weekends.
-A Today Show report found that various food and beverage items cost measurably less during the week.
+A Today report found that various foods and beverages cost measurably less during the week.

 10. Stop Meeting Friends at Commercial Venues

-Restaurants and bars mark their products up two to four times on average.
-Equally problematic, restaurant food is typically less healthy than home cooking.
+Equally problematic, a 2020 Tufts University’s Friedman School of Nutrition Science and Policy study found that restaurant food is typically less healthy than home cooking.
 To maximize profits, restaurants cook with cheaper, less healthy ingredients.
 Their goal usually isn’t to cook healthy food — it’s to cook food that tastes good.

-You’d be amazed at just how much eating out at restaurants costs you over the course of a year.
+You’d be amazed at just how much eating out at restaurants costs over a year.
+The average American spends nearly as much on eating out ($3,526) as on groceries, per the BLS.
 It’s even worse if you add in your annual bar tab.